What is Oral Appliance Therapy?

 - Yes: If your CPAP works well for you and your partner and you use it each time you sleep, feel free to stick with your CPAP.

-- No: If your CPAP keeps you or your partner from sleeping or if it’s causing adverse side effects like bloating or a dry mouth, try switching to an oral appliance.
+- No: If your CPAP keeps you or your partner from sleeping or if it’s causing adverse side effects like bloating or a dry mouth, try switching to an MRD oral appliance.

 - Do you travel frequently?